 Any transportation during school hours, not authorized by St. Croix Prep, must be coordinated by the parent(s) or guardian(s) of the student.
-Examples of this transportation include but are not limited to taxis, Uber, other family members, etc. Upper school students may sign themselves out of the building; Lower and Middle School students do not have this privilege.
+Examples of this transportation include but are not limited to taxis, Uber, other family members, etc. Upper school students may sign themselves out of the building with parental permission by calling in to the attendance line or reporting on our website for attendance; Lower and Middle School students do not have this privilege.
 Therefore, parent(s) or guardian(s) utilizing non-authorized transportation need to coordinate student release with the appropriate division.
 Use of these transportation services releases St. Croix Prep from any liability.